 Nonsense.
 You probably got that from the Google Chrome browser.
 Google makes money from their advertizers, and some of their advertizers make money selling certificates for website encryption.
 Follow the money.

 Does encryption make a website "safe"?
 That depends on what you are trying to do.
 The function and purpose of encryption is to hide things, so if the purpose of your website is to hide things from the public, encryption is a way to do that.
 A better way to do that is to not put it on the internet.
-Nothing is really safe on the internet, not even if it is encrypted.
+Nothing is really safe on the internet, not even if it is encrypted (see "Layered Insecurity").
 My website has nothing to hide, so encryption, which prevents legitimate users from legitimate access to public information, is counter-productive.

-Mostly Bad Guys have things to hide.
+Mostly Bad Guys are the ones with things to hide.
 Maybe that's why some people are pushing encryption: If only secrets are encrypted, then the cops and robbers know who to spend their efforts on to expose those secrets, but if everything is encrypted, they can't tell the secrets from the public information.
 I have no desire to help Bad Guys do Bad Things, so I believe an unencrypted internet is in the public interest.
 Other people may have other opinions, but they are wrong ;-)

 See also my blog post three years ago "Secure Websites"